Tiledesk/tiledesk-wordpress-plugin/readme.txt

-=== Tiledesk Live Chat ===
+=== Tiledesk Live Chat for WordPress ===
 Contributors: @tiledesk
 Tags: free live chat, plugin, facebook, admin, live chat, chat, livechat, post, tiledesk, widget, post, posts, twitter, zendesk, mailchimp
-Requires at least: 3.0
+Requires at least: 5.0
-Tested up to: 5.1
+Tested up to: 6.1.1
 Stable tag: trunk
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Tiledesk Live Chat – Free live chat for your website with integrated Bot.
+Tiledesk Live Chat for WordPress – Free live chat for your website with integrated chat bots.
 It integrates into your site in just a few clicks.

 == Description ==

-Tiledesk is a free live chat service with intelligent Bots ready to use in minutes.
+Tiledesk is a free live chat service with intelligent chat bots ready to use in minutes.

 == Installation ==
 1. Go to WordPress Control Panel